Rudy-Castan-DigiPen-Teaching/cs099-final-project-make-a-game-yoobin-Kim-digipen/Document/Media.md

 ## Images
 ***
-All images is made by Me Yoobin.Kim without bg_forest.png bg_forest.png is made by Song Seung ju. he is my colleague.
+All images is made by Me Yoobin.Kim without bg_forest.png  and tool is pixel studio. bg_forest.png is made by Song Seung ju. he is my colleague.
 ***
 ## Audio